AVR microcontrollers: High-voltage parallel

 High-voltage parallel programming (HVPP) is considered the "final resort" and may be the only way to correct bad fuse settings on an AVR chip.

 Bootloader

 Most AVR models can reserve a bootloader region, 256 bytes to 4 KB, where re-programming code can reside.
 At reset, the bootloader runs first and does some user-programmed determination whether to re-program or to jump to the main application.
 The code can re-program through any interface available, or it could read an encrypted binary through an Ethernet adapter like PXE.
 Atmel has application notes and code pertaining to many bus interfaces.

 ROM

-The AT90SC series of AVRs are available with a factory mask-ROM rather than flash for program memory.
+The AT90SC series of AVRs are available with a factory mask-ROM for program memory, instead of flash.
 Because of the large up-front cost and minimum order quantity, a mask-ROM is only cost-effective for high-production runs.

 aWire

 aWire is a new one-wire debug interface available on the new UC3L AVR32 devices.